Mozzy: 2014–2016: Goonbody Embodiment and Bladadah

-In 2016, Mozzy moved from Sacramento to Los Angeles, California and released the album Gang Related Siblings, featuring his fellow Oak Park native and producer June.
-Mozzy's 2016 mixtape Mandatory Check reached no. 7 on the Billboard Rap Albums chart.
+In January 2016, Vallejo rapper Nef the Pharaoh released the album Neffy Got Wings, featuring a track with Mozzy called "Devil's Team".
+Mozzy moved from Sacramento to Los Angeles, California and released the album Gang Related Siblings, featuring his fellow Oak Park native and producer June later that year.

+2016–2017: Mandatory Check, Fake Famous, and 1 Up Top Ahk

+On August 2, 2016, he released Lil Timothy N Thingz, a collection of songs recorded in 2008 while he had still been known as "Lil Tim".

+In November 2016, Mozzy released the mixtape Mandatory Check, which reached no. 7 on the Billboard Rap Albums chart.

-In August 2017, Mozzy released his debut studio album, 1 Up Top Ahk.
-In 2018, his second studio album Gangland Landlord was released, which peaked at number 57 on the US Billboard 200.
+In January 2017, Mozzy released the mixtape Fake Famous.
+It features several artists, including YG, Jadakiss, and G-Eazy.
+In August 2017, Mozzy released his debut studio album, 1 Up Top Ahk, which charted at number 68 on the Billboard 200.

+2018–2020: Gangland Landlord, Internal Affairs, and Beyond Bulletproof

+In 2018, Mozzy's second studio album Gangland Landlord was released.
+It peaked at number 57 on the US Billboard 200.

+In May 2019, Mozzy released the mixtape Internal Affairs, which features guest appearances from Lil Poppa and TeeJay3k, among others.
+In 2019, Mozzy released a full-length collaboration album called Chop Stixx and Banana Clips, with Gunplay.
+Writing about the project for Freemusicempire, Dan-O praised the project, stating "Gunplay and Mozzy paint pictures so you can see the crook's whole journey, not just the sentence".

-On May 1, 2020, he released his fourth studio album, Beyond Bulletproof.
-The 13-track project follows 2019's Internal Affairs and includes the singles "Pricetag", "Ain't Perfect", "Overcame", and "Big Homie from the Hood".
+On May 1, 2020, he released his third studio album, Beyond Bulletproof.
+The 13-track project follows 2019's Internal Affairs and includes the singles "Pricetag", "I Ain't Perfect", "Overcame", and "Big Homie from the Hood".
+The music video for "Big Homie from the Hood" was filmed at McClatchy Park, near 4th Avenue in the Oak Park Neighborhood of South Sacramento where the rapper grew up.
 Mozzy enlisted various artists on the album, including King Von, G Herbo, Eric Bellinger, and Polo G. The album debuted at number 43 on the Billboard 200, becoming Mozzy's highest-charting at the time.

+2020–2021: Occupational Hazard, Kommunity Service, and Untreated Trauma

 On September 23, 2020, Mozzy returned with his second project of 2020, Occupational Hazard.
 He described it as his favorite project and said the album goes back to his "old" style.

 Mozzy started 2021 by releasing the single "Bompton to Oak Park", which was a collaboration with fellow California rapper YG.
 The single was the lead single to a collaborative album titled Kommunity Service, which was released on May 21 of that year.
 The album peaked at number 88 on the Billboard 200.
 In September of that year, Mozzy released his sixth studio album, titled Untreated Trauma.
 The album debuted at number 19 on the Billboard 200, surpassing Beyond Bulletproof as his highest-charting album.